Make Extra Cash Pawning These Unusual Items

 Because leather and fur clothing is expensive and lasts, it can be resold and is pawnable.
 Not all pawn shops will take in this type of clothing but some do and a few even specialize in it.
 If you have unwanted leathers or furs, finding a pawn shop that will buy them may be well worth your time.

-$1,100.
+Wedding dresses have become extremely expensive, with the average dress costing around $1,100.
 As a result, a secondary market where old wedding dresses are bought and sold has sprouted.

 Pawn shops aren't the epicenter of this preowned wedding dress market, but some are willing to buy and sell dresses when the opportunity comes along.
 If you have a former wedding dress that you're no longer emotionally attached to, you can probably find a pawn shop that will buy it.
 This may be an especially attractive option if you were formerly married but are since divorced.